formularin/textbook/src/chapters/interp/parsing.md

 is a program that recognizes the language of the grammar.
 As input, that program expects the output of the lexer.
 As output, the program produces a value of the AST type that represents the string that was accepted.
-The programs output by the parser generator and lexer generator are thus dependent upon on another and upon the AST type.
+The programs output by the parser generator and lexer generator are thus dependent upon one another and upon the AST type.

 ## Backus-Naur Form